IntelLabs/Hardware-Aware-Automated-Machine-Learning/EFTNAS/README.md

 - `--nncf_config`: the NNCF configuration including the config of movement sparsity (refer to [MovementSparsity.md](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/sparsity/movement/MovementSparsity.md) for more details).
-- `--output_dir`: the directory to save importance weights.
+- `--output_dir`: the directory used to save the weights' importance information.

-After movement sparsity training, the importance for the pretrained weights of `--model_name_or_path` can be obtained in the `--output_dir` directory, which will be utilized for search space generation and weight-reorder during NAS training.
+After movement sparsity training, the importance for the pretrained weights of `--model_name_or_path` can be obtained in the `--output_dir` directory, which will be utilized for search space generation and weight reorder during NAS training.

 #### Generate search space

-Based on the trained weight importance, EFTNAS has a well-designed algorithm to automatically generate the search space for the super-network.
+Based on the trained weight importance, EFTNAS has a well-designed algorithm to generate automatically the search space for the super-network.
 Below is an example command for search space generation using the weight importance:
 ```bash